JetBrains/Qodana/topics/override-a-profile.md

 <var name="wiki-glob" value="https://en.wikipedia.org/wiki/Glob_(programming)"/>
 <var name="idea-scopes" value="https://www.jetbrains.com/help/idea/scope-language-syntax-reference.html"/>

+<link-summary>A use case explaining how you can configure Qodana for various tasks.</link-summary>

 %product% inspection profiles configure the inspections that you are going to use.
 If you enable too few inspections, you may miss critical problems, which will affect your project overall.
 On the other hand, enabling too many inspections can negatively affect inspection performance and can result in using inspections that are irrelevant to your project.